pinecone-io/pinecone-datasets/README.md

 ### Working with your own dataset storage

-Datasets is using Pinecone's public datasets bucket on GCS, you can use your own bucket by setting the `PINECONE_DATASETS_EDNPOINT` environment variable.
+Datasets is using Pinecone's public datasets bucket on GCS, you can use your own bucket by setting the `DATASETS_CATALOG_BASEPATH` environment variable.

 ```bash
 export PINECONE_DATASETS_ENDPOINT="gs://my-bucket"